 In tandem with the outreach process for the Pedestrian Master Plan, walk audits were held at Los Altos public schools in Spring 2014.
 These walk audits involved city staff, members of the BPAC, and members of the public.
 The walk audits observed conditions around schools during morning drop-off periods, leading to improvement recommendations found in Appendix E: Suggested Routes to School Report.
+See Figure 4-7 for an example of a problem area and Figure 4-8 for an example of Suggested Routes to School map recommendations.
 In addition to these outreach opportunities, a Suggested Routes to School-focused online survey was also distributed via email blast to families with K-8 students in Los Altos.
 The survey was distributed again at Fall 2014 Back to School Nights, to allow for additional input.